Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Replacement Paths

-After the simulation, Alice knows the second simple shortest path weight and can use Lemma~\ref{lem:dirrplb} to determine if the sets are disjoint by checking if it has weight strictly higher than $4k^2+9k-1$.
-Since any communication protocol for Set Disjointness must use at least $\Omega(k^2)$ bits and $n = \Theta(k)$, we have shown that $R(n)$ is $\Omega\left(\frac{n}{\log n}\right)$.
-This lower bound also applies to the RPaths problem, since given an algorithm $\mathcal{A}$ that computes replacement path for each edge on $\Pi$, Alice can compute the minimum of those to get the second simple shortest path weight and then use Lemma~\ref{lem:dirrplb} as before.

-In our graph construction, we can add a `sink' vertex with incoming edges from all vertices in $G$, which results in no additional replacement paths but decreases the undirected hop diameter of the graph to 2.
-So, the lower bound applies even for constant diameter graphs. \end{proof}
+Our lower bound also applies to the RPaths problem, since given an algorithm $\mathcal{A}$ that computes replacement path for each edge, Alice can compute the minimum of those to get the second simple shortest path weight and then use Lemma~\ref{lem:dirrplb} as before.
+This lower bound applies even for graphs with constant undirected diameter: we can add a `sink' vertex with incoming edges from all vertices in $G$, so that Lemma~\ref{lem:dirrplb} still holds and the undirected diameter is 2.